Feature | Target |

 2 Thinking About Models

-Before we get models and how they work, let’s think more about what we mean when talking about them.
+Before we get into the details of models and how they work, let’s think more about what we mean when talking about them.
 As we’ll see, there are different ways we can express models and ultimately use them, so let’s start by understanding what a model is and what it can do for us.

 2.1 What is a Model?

 At its core, a model is just an idea.
-It’s a way of thinking about the world, about how things work, how things change over time, how things are different from each other, and how they are similar.
-The underlying thread is that a model expresses relationships about things in the world around us.
+It’s a way of thinking about the world, about how things work, how things change over time, how they are different from each other, and how they are similar.
+The underlying thread is that a model expresses relationships about various aspects of the world around us.
 One can also think of a model as a tool, one that allows us to take in information, derive some meaning from it, and act on it in some way.
 Just like other ideas and tools, models have consequences in the real world, and they can be used wisely or foolishly.

 2.2 What Goes into a Model?
 What Comes Out?